parduino/Femora/docs/technical/constraint/sp/fix.rst

 Fix Constraint
 ==============

-The ``fix`` constraint is the most basic type of single-point constraint in MeshMaker.
+The ``fix`` constraint is the most basic type of single-point constraint in FEMORA.
 It applies constraints to specific degrees of freedom at individual nodes.

 Description
 -----------